branislav990/passion-fashion/README.md

 All actions related to sending POST, PATCH and DELETE requests are connected to the API which sends back a specific response object, but the database doesn't get updated.
 Because of that I update the local state of the application accordingly to simulate functionality of a full-stack application.

+(still some styling is left to be finished)